-The shareholders' meeting of the Company held on July 1, 2021 resolved to dispose the material assets, the investment accounted for using the equity method and the intellectual property.
-On August 5, 2021, the Board of Directors meeting agreed with the counterparty, transaction price, and the related agreements of this disposal.
-Owing to the significant transaction price and involvement of offshore transactions and regulatory compliance, we therefore consider this as a key audit matter.
+The shareholders' meeting of the Company held on July 1, 2021 resolved to dispose the material assets, the investment accounting for using the equity method and the intellectual property.
+On August 5, 2021, the Board of Directors meeting approved the counterparty, transaction price, and the related agreements.
+Owing to the significant transaction price and in relation to offshore transactions and regulatory compliance, we therefore consider this as a key audit matter.